-Full admittance to PTEP or certification at the undergraduate level required.
+Prerequisite: Application for Graduate Licensure Admission to PTEP.
 Develop understanding of cognitive affective needs of middle and secondary students in reading and writing to learn.
 Develop sensitivity to individual needs.
 Participate in related field experiences.

 EDRD 611 - Language, Literacy and Cognitive Development (3)